p2k/CPL/README.md

 :cpl stands for :construct programming language.
 It is normally written using a triangular colon and small caps.
 In its ASCII representation, a regular colon and lower case letters are used instead, to maintain the type face.
-Whenever a colon cannot be used (folder names, in URLs, IRC channels, ...) the name is spelled in uppercase, as an exception.
+Whenever a colon cannot be used (folder names, URLs, etc.) the name is spelled in uppercase, as an exception.

 :construct, on the other hand, is the brand of a (planned) Demotool which incorporates :cpl in a visual programming environment.
 All elements and building